jonnyasmar/markdown-docs/example.md

 This document serves as an example to showcase the capabilities of the **Markdown Docs** VS Code extension.
 It includes various Markdown elements and highlights features relevant to the extension.

-***
+---

 ## 🚀 Key Features in Action

 ### ✍️ WYSIWYG Editing Experience

-With Markdown Docs, you get a :comment[seamless]{#comment-1756677243906 text="test"} **What You See Is What You** Get **(WYSIWYG)** editing experience.
+With Markdown Docs, you get a seamless **What You See Is What You** Get **(WYSIWYG)** editing experience.
 No more switching between raw Markdown and a preview pane!
 Edit directly and see your changes instantly.

 ### 💬 Interactive Commenting

-This extension allows you to add comments directly within your Markdown files.
-Imagine leaving feedback for an AI model, annotating your personal notes, or collaborating with a team.
-Comments appear in a dedicated sidebar, and you can **click to focus** on the corresponding text in the editor.
+This :comment[extension]{#comment-1756748684164 text="Example comment"} allows you to add comments directly within your Markdown :comment[files]{#comment-1756748715967 text="+ as custom Markdown directives"}.
+Imagine leaving feedback for an AI model, annotating your personal notes, or collaborating with a team. :comment[Comments appear in a dedicated sidebar, and you can click to focus on the corresponding text in the editor.]{#comment-1756748759452 text="Refine this sentence."}

 ### 🔍 Highlighted Search